yoloseem/awesome-sphinxdoc/README.rst

    Watch a Sphinx directory and rebuild the documentation when a change is detected.

+sphinx-intl_
+   Sphinx utility that make it easy to translate and to apply translation.

 `Sphinx to GitHub`_
    Script to prepare Sphinx html output for `GitHub Pages`_.